Adrian Stanley/The Lock Tavern

 The World’s End

-If you’re looking for a pub in Camden, The World’s End is ironically a great place to start.
+If you’re looking for a pint in Camden, The World’s End is ironically a great place to start.
 With its sprawling floor plan and eclectic customer base, this mainstay of the Camden pub scene can often feel like the world’s end inside.
 The coming together of ageing rockers, goths, locals, and emo kids (who we must assume are old enough to drink) gives it a truly unique vibe.
 The sheer scale of it helps, with nooks and crannies, mezzanines, and two enormous bars.
 It’s like a marketplace for the end of days, where the music is loud and the beer flows freely.

 The Colonel Fawcett

-Details: 2 Castlehaven Rd, Camden Town, London NW1 8QU | Open Sun-Thurs 12pm-12am, Fri-Sat 12pm-1am
+Details: 2 Castlehaven Rd, Camden Town, London NW1 8QU | Closing time: 12am Sun-Thurs, 1am Fri/Sat | Live music?
+Regularly

 The Black Heart

-A hearty blend of biker bar and British boozer, the Black Heart is a rock pub with a heavy metal bent.
+A hearty blend of biker bar and British boozer, the Black Heart is a rock pub with a heavy metal & electronica bent.
 With local beers, not-so-local beers, a pool table clad in black, and neon gothic relics adorning the walls, it’s everything a heavy metal pub should be.
 Live performances are plentiful amidst their busy event calendar, which includes Burlesque Club Nights and Heavy Metal Yoga.
 It’s tucked away, but worth seeking out if you want a taste of Camden’s darker underbelly.